Fortis B42 Black & Black Limited Edition (Ref. 647.28.81 K)

-With its newest Fortis B42 Black & Black Limited Edition automatic watch, the Swiss watch maker jumps into the black-on-black craze band-wagon.
+With its newest B42 Black & Black Limited Edition, Fortis jumps into the black-on-black craze band-wagon.

-I don’t really care to know who started this trend, but it is really starting to get on my nerves.
-The very existence of such timekeepers implies that a great deal of watchmakers finally agreed that an analog watch is no longer a time measuring device, but is just an accessory, where usability is a matter of secondary importance.
+I don’t care to know who started this trend, but it is starting to get on my nerves.
+The very existence of such timekeepers implies that plenty of watchmakers finally agreed that an analog watch is no longer a time-measuring device, but is just an accessory, where usability is a matter of secondary importance.

-However, giving the Swiss company its due, I must admit that the new Fortis B42 Black & Black Limited Edition is one of the rare cases when the “black-on-black” color scheme actually works.
+However, giving the Swiss company its due, I must admit that the B42 Black & Black is one of the rare cases when the “black-on-black” color scheme works.

-In fact, I would even dare to say that this particular model is one of the best Fortis offerings I ever saw (there is also a geeky Fortis IQ Art Edition LE automatic watch, but that’s completely different story.)
+I would even dare to say that this particular model is one of the best Fortis offerings I ever saw (there is also a geeky IQ Art Edition, but that’s a completely different story.)

-While practically all “extreme” models of Fortis watches burn your eyes out with extreme combinations of black and orange or black and white or black and some other stingy color, this one offers minimalist layout without compromising the watch’s legibility.
+While practically all their “extreme” models burn your eyes out with extreme combinations of black and orange or black and white or black and some other stingy color, this one offers minimalist layout without compromising the legibility.

-Arabic numerals and hour indices are painted with black paint, though, which slightly distracts from the watch’s legibility.
-To my opinion, this can’t be deemed a major problem simply because about 99 percent of people can tell time without actually seeing the hour markers.
+Arabic numerals and hour indices are painted with black paint, though, which slightly distracts from the overall legibility.
+In my opinion, this can’t be deemed a major problem simply because about 99 percent of people can tell time without actually seeing the hour markers.

 What you can’t see on the picture, is the logos of the Russian FSA Roscosmos corporation and Cosmonauts Training Center Zvezdny Gorodok (Star City).

-The watch is powered by the ETA 2836-2 automatic movement, which is both reliable and accurate.
-Too bad, they didn’t employ a COSC-certified version here.
+The B42 is powered by the ETA 2836-2 automatic movement, which is both reliable and accurate.
+Too bad, they didn’t employ the COSC-certified version here.

 Photos: Fortis